VU-Programming/OOFP-snake/README.md

    - keep track of past gamestates
    - keep track of whether reverse is enabled
    - keep track of the current direction
+* Implement the logic for generating a new Gamestate object *inside* the gamestate object.

 You are allowed to locally use vars and builders (i.e. ListBuilder) inside functions (NOTE: this is not true for the next assignment, there this is not allowed for the immutability bonus).